 Any applications submitted in any other format will not be accepted.

 To ensure there are no delays in your study, we recommend that you consult this guidance manual when completing your application.
 In addition, if your study requires participants, whether they be staff or service users, please consult these guidance notes on creating a participant information sheet and a separate consent form.
-You may also find it useful to have a consent checklist for investigators.

 All applicants who receive research approval from the Ethics Committee are required to complete an annual report on their research and/or a final report when the research is terminated or completed.
 The Research Progress Report form has been devised for this purpose.